 There is limited parking at the observatory.
 Car-pooling will be required.
 When registering, please let us know if you are willing to take passengers, and how many.
-We will be meeting at approximately 4:00 PM at a restaurant in La Cañada before heading up the mountain.
+We will be meeting at approximately 5:00 PM (Time subject to change) at a restaurant in La Cañada before heading up the mountain.
 We will be able to leave cars at the meeting place.

 Information on the meeting place will be provided via e-mail one to two weeks prior to the event.
 There will also be more information on “What you should know before leaving home”, and a "go or no go" phone number to call the day of the event, provided via email 2-3 weeks prior to the event.

-We will be able to dine at the restaurant in La Cañada, and/or you may bring water and snacks into the observatory.
+We will be able to dine at the restaurant in La Cañada, (Dinner cost not included in $75.00 entry fee.), and/or you may bring water and snacks into the observatory.
 The observatory provides hot water, hot chocolate, coffee, tea, cups and spoons.

 Mount Wilson is in the San Gabriel Mountains of the Angeles National Forest of Southern California, approximately 33 miles from downtown Los Angeles.
 With an elevation of 5,700 ft., visitors with cardiac and respiratory concerns should be aware that access to the 60-inch dome and to the observing position at the telescope requires walking up stairs.